 - Air Leakage — Less leakage means fewer drafts; look for low numbers

-When you are ready to consider energy-efficient windows for your Minneapolis home or business, please contact us today at Midwest Exteriors Plus.
+When you are ready to consider energy-efficient windows for your Minneapolis home or business, please contact us today at Midwest Roofing, Siding & Windows.
 We would be happy to arrange an onsite appointment to evaluate the efficiency of your home’s current windows.